 Later that night after everyone was in bed, I heard voices whispering in the hallway outside of the rooms.
 There seemed to be some urgency to what was being discussed.
 Eventually one of the whispered voices turned into whimpering and then unmistakable crying.
 Not unusual here.
 Unable to discern what was happening in the hall, eventually I passed out.

 The next morning I noticed our new arrival from yesterday wasn’t present in the morning meeting.
 After the meeting I asked a counselor about his whereabouts.

 It’s sad really because I know my cocky brief acquaintance’s reality outside of McLean is far worse than anything being here could ever be.
 After that day, my country club fantasy seemed too trite to carry on.
 The real reason I came here wasn’t to rest.
 It was to change my reality outside of this place.
+I could watch as many foreign movies and take in the beauty of the grounds as much as I wanted.
+That wouldn’t somehow reshape or decorate all the non-leisurely time, where I had to engage in taxing and excruciating psychological challenges along with a strict medication regimen designed to get my debilitating OCD under control.
 Maintaining a false pretense no longer felt right.
 It was time to come to terms with where I was now.
-In an insane asylum, as McLean was at one time referred to, living as patient on the floor underneath the psychos.
+In an insane asylum, as McLean was at one time referred to, living as patient in the unit underneath the psychos.